Sue9104/web-manual/interface/user.md

 # User Interface

-All users share same interface, but have different workspace depending on the role in project.
+All users share same interface but have different workspace depending on the role in a project.
 User interface is comprised of "Dashboard", workspace and "My Task".

 - [Dashboard](#stat)
 - Workspace for different roles